 3. Failure to Use the Litter Box

 If your cat suddenly refuses to use the litter box, it may be a sign of stress or anxiety.

 Be sure the litter box is clean and easy to access.
 Try setting up an additional litter box in another location.
 If this problem persists for more than a few days, consult with your vet as there may be a physical problem such as an illness that needs diagnosis and treatment.

 4. Changes in Appetite

 Just like in people, stress can cause decreased appetite in cats.
 Missing a meal here and there is not really an emergency.
 However, if problems with appetite persist, it could be a sign of an emergency medical condition and prompt treatment could save your cat’s life.

 Anxiety in cats can also manifest as aggressive behavior towards other members of the household.
-This defensive behavior can most often be observed when there is a sudden change in the household such as the addition of new pets, moving, or major changes in the daily routine.
+This defensive behavior can most often be observed when there is a sudden change in the household like the addition of new pets, moving, or major changes in the daily routine.

-It is not uncommon for feline’s to exhibit obsessive compulsive behaviors in response to stress.
-This type of reaction is characterized by repetitive motions or actions that your cat is using to self-soothe.
+It is not uncommon for felines to exhibit obsessive-compulsive behaviors in response to stress.
+This type of reaction is characterized by repetitive behaviors or actions that your cat uses to self-soothe.
 A common example is excessive cleaning.
-While kitties are by nature clean animals, overgrooming obsessively can be a symptom of a stressed out cat.
-Other examples of OCD behavior in cats include licking or chewing on fabric, chasing their tail, pacing back and forth, or even self-mutilation in severe cases.
+While kitties are by nature clean animals, overgrooming obsessively can be a symptom of a stressed-out cat.
+Other examples of OCD in cats include licking or chewing on fabric, chasing their tail, pacing back and forth, or even self-mutilation in severe cases.

 In acute cases of cat anxiety, you may notice your cat is trembling, drooling, or persistently crying out.
 If these symptoms persist, a visit to your vet is in order.